Skip to content

 Safety boundary

-Local-first handoff agent for async work.
+Self-hosted handoff agent for async coverage.